 3 Most Common Reasons Condensing Fan Motor Does Not Shut Off

-While there are other things that can cause the same problem such as a bad circuit board the above are the most common components to go bad.
+While there are other things that can cause this problem, such as a bad circuit board or bad thermostat the Contactor is the most common component to go bad.

 The Contactor is what turns power to a unit on and off and is controlled by the thermostat.

-Low voltage from the thermostat creates a magnetic field which pulls the Contactor leads down letting power flow into a unit.
+Low voltage from the thermostat creates a magnetic field that pulls the Contactor leads down, letting power flow into a unit.

-When the magnetic field stops the lead are pushed up from a spring stopping power going to the unit.
+When the magnetic field stops, the leads are pushed up from a spring stopping power from going to the unit.

-A bad Contactor will not pop back up letting power flow into a unit and not allow it to shut off.
+A bad Contactor leads will not pop back up, letting power flow into a unit and not allowing it to shut off.

-Thermostat wiring can also short out and cause the circuit to seem closed to the unit and not let it shut off.
+Thermostat wiring can also short out and cause a problem.

-There is a few ways to troubleshoot this including using a multi meter to see if two wires have shorted.
+There are a few ways to troubleshoot this, including using a multi meter to see if two wires have shorted.

 A trick many HVAC techs use is to disconnect the thermostat wires at the outside unit and see if the fan shuts off.

-This can also help to see if the thermostat itself has failed.
+Disconnecting the thermostat wires can help to see if it has failed.